commercelayer/commercelayer-cli-plugin-resources/README.md

 FLAGS
-  -D, --data=<value>                 the data file to use as request body -D, --doc                          shows the CLI command in a specific language -M, --metadata-replace=<value>...  define a metadata attribute and replace every item already presente in the remote
+  -D, --data=<value>                 the data file to use as request body -D, --doc                          show the CLI command in a specific language -H, --headers                      show response headers -M, --metadata-replace=<value>...  define a metadata attribute and replace every item already presente in the remote
                                      resource
-  -O, --object=<value>...            define a resource object attribute -R, --raw                          print out the raw API response -a, --attribute=<value>...         define a resource attribute
+  -O, --headers-only                 show only response headers -O, --object=<value>...            define a resource object attribute -R, --raw                          print out the raw API response -a, --attribute=<value>...         define a resource attribute